 Timmy's MLU in words and morphemes was lower than his age-matched peers.
-The Word Lists, Bound Morphemes, & Utterance Distribution report from the Database menu was produced to try and gain further information about words and utterances produced in his sample.
+The Syntax/Morphology Summary from the Database menu (Figure 10-18) was produced to try and gain further information about words and utterances produced in his sample.
 This report can often assist in determining if there are particular forms that may be the primary contributor to low MLU.
-Timmy's use of personal pronouns was less diverse that the database comparison set (-1.37 SDs) for this task.
-No other forms were significantly low when compared to the database comparison set.
-Timmy produced more plural and possessive bound morphemes than his age-matched peers retelling the same story.
+Timmy produced more plural and possessive bound morphemes than his age-matched peers retelling the same story and his overall use of bound morphemes is comparable to age-matched peers from the database samples.
+However, Timmy uses fewer verbs/utterance.